Jenny McDonough: Early years, family and education

 McDonough was raised in the Malone Road district of Belfast.
 Both of her parents were dentists.
 She began playing field hockey at Stranmillis Primary School.
 Between 1991 and 1999 she attended Methodist College Belfast.
 Between 1999 and 2003 she attended Newcastle University where she gained a BA in Accountancy and Law.
 Between 2007 and 2008 McDonough completed a Bachelor of Laws through the Open University.

 Domestic teams

 Early years

 In her youth McDonough played for Methodist College Belfast and Collegians.
 She also represented Newcastle University at intervarsity level.

 Belfast Harlequins

 McDonough has played for Belfast Harlequins in the Women's Irish Hockey League.
 In 2015 she announced she was retiring from the first team due to work and family commitments.
 However she subsequently made a come back at the start of the 2017–18 season.
-Her team mates at Harlequins have included Zoe Wilson and Lizzie Colvin.
+Her teammates at Harlequins have included Zoe Wilson and Lizzie Colvin.